savoirfairelinux/test-report-pdf/README.md

 # Asciidoc report

-The goal of this tool is generate asciidoc pdf which includes .csv test results.
+The goal of this tool is generate asciidoc pdf which includes Junit .xml test results.
-This tool was mainly tested with cukinia csv.
+This tool was mainly tested with cukinia generated Junit files.

 ## How to use it

  $ ./compile.sh -h

-Note that docker support is provided with cqfd.
-Cqfd integrates all csv files from the root directory.
+Note that docker support is provided with cqfd. cqfd integrates all Junits files from the root directory.